ainsu23/resume/README.md

-Contains Curriculum vitae elaborated with my own fork of datadrivencv.
-R package
+Contains Curriculum vitae elaborated with my own version of datadrivencv. check my repository if you like my version.